midl-dev/tezos-on-gke/README.md

 * create a Kubernetes cluster
 * build the necessary containers locally
 * spin up the public nodes and private baker nodes
-* build the payout agent
-* build and deploy the baker website (optional)

 Then set up the signers and have them connect to the public endpoint.

-Then, fund your payout wallet, and send a test transaction from it to somewhere else (this is necessary to reveal the payout key).

 Apply an update
 ---------------